roa-2022/two-truths-and-a-lie/two-truths.md

-## Neil Armstrong
+## Ryan Hunt

-- I can play the guitar.
+- I have been over to the UK multiple times
-- I love camping.
+- I have a dog
-- I am afraid of birds.
+- I have had multiple cars.

-## Buzz Aldrin
+## Yosan Legaspi

-- I can hula hoop.
+- Blue is my fav colour
-- I love climbing trees.
+- I looove sashimi
-- I am afraid of dentists.
+- I have a cute cat called Puddles